casper-network/docs-archive/dapp/erc20/logic.md

 ```

 ## Errors
 Further implementation of `transfer` and `transfer_from` will be able to throw errors.

-Let's define them in the separate file and have them ready for later.
+1. Let's define them in the separate file to be ready for later implementation:

 ```rust
 // logic/src/errors.rs